micmejia/bible-dump/AMPC/Revelation/Rev 22.md

-And he [further] told me, Do not seal up the words of the prophecy of this book _and_ make no secret of them, for the time [^b]when things are brought to a crisis _and_ the period of their fulfillment is near.
+And he [further] told me, Do not seal up the words of the prophecy of this book _and_ make no secret of them, for the time when things are brought to a crisis _and_ the period of their fulfillment is near.